keerthingit/Rally-Predict/README.md

 - **Shot type** and **shuttle position relative to player/opponent** were the strongest predictors of rally outcome
-- **Fronthand shots** scored points 50% of the time vs 15% for backhand shots
 - The final model retained: `shot_type`, `chou_shuttle_paral`, `opponent`,
   and `rally_length`